Mission Interpreters: A Story to Tell

 Mission interpreters are active members of local congregations of the Evangelical Lutheran Church in America who tell stories of how people’s lives are changed through the ministry we do together.
-To find out more about what a Mission Interpreter does and how you can become one, watch this short video.

 We would like to see and hear about your stories.
 Please go onto our Facebook page (Mission Interpreters of NEPA Synod) and “like” it.
 Then, post photos and/or stories of how God was active in your congregation and in your life this Advent.
 If you do not have a Facebook page, or need help, please email Susan at firstname.lastname@example.org and she will format it for our page.